sthysel/pandashells/README.md

 <a href="http://statsmodels.sourceforge.net/">Statsmodels</a> and
 <a href="http://stanford.edu/~mwaskom/software/seaborn/">Seaborn</a>.

-Pandashells opens up a bash api, if you will, into the python data stack with command syntax closely mirroring the underlying libraries on which it is built.
+Pandashells opens up a bash API into the python data stack with command syntax closely mirroring the underlying libraries on which it is built.
 This should allow those familiar with the python data stack to be immediately productive.